astronomer/deploy-action/README.md

     pytest-file: /tests/test-tags.py
 ```

-### Example using force
+### Ignore parsing and testing

-In the following example the parse and pytests are skipped because the `--force` flag is enabled.
+In the following example, the parse and pytests are skipped.

 ```
 steps: